Rangers boss Gerrard gives condition for Aribo to feature against Standard Liege | Goal.com

 Rangers boss Gerrard gives condition for Aribo to feature against Standard Liege

-Rangers manager Steven Gerrard has revealed Joe Aribo’s involvement in their Europa League clash against Standard Liege on Thursday is base on his full participation in their training session.
+Rangers manager Steven Gerrard has revealed Joe Aribo’s involvement in their Europa League clash against Standard Liege on Thursday is based on his full participation in their next training session.

 The 24-year-old midfielder missed the Gers’ Europa League game against Benfica and their League Cup tie against Falkirk.